Mighty Max (toyline): Television series

-In 1993 an American animated series was created based on the toys.
+Premiering in September 1993, an American animated series based on the toys was produced.
 After the series began to air the characters Virgil and Norman and toys based on episodes of the series were added to the toyline to form a new series.
 The story on the packaging was revised accordingly and a short-lived comic book series by Marvel UK was created as well.
 The appearance of Mighty Max changed considerably; Max was no longer portrayed as a young kid but as a young teenager with a long blonde hair, blue jeans, a red cap, and a white t-shirt similar to his portrayal in the television series.
 The older Doom Zones, Horror Heads and playsets were re-released with the original story replaced with the revised one:

 Max was bright and pretty good at getting in and out of trouble, but he'd never forget the day he broke his Mom's mysterious old statue and found the Cosmic Cap inside.
 How was he to know it made him 'the Mighty One', able to travel instantly from place to place by means of time Portals?
 And how were Max, his Cosmic Cap and his two friends and protectors, wise old Virgil and fearless Norman gonna' measure up against the ultimate evil of the Skull Master!!?